 You’ve developed a great product, expended a hefty marketing budget to gain traction, and established distribution channels, but that isn’t the end.
-Even with converting customers through an optimized checkout, you need to keep customers happy post-purchase to avoid chargebacks.
+Even though customers are converting through an optimized checkout, you need to keep customers happy post-purchase to avoid chargebacks.

 If customers don’t get the quality product or delivery they require, they may request a return or chargeback.
 To help you reduce the impact chargebacks have on your ecommerce store, we will cover the following topics:

 Before we delve into strategies to optimize your ecommerce chargeback management system, let’s look at what ecommerce chargebacks are, how they work, and what causes them.
 From there, we can examine ways to reduce chargebacks and their impact on your conversions and revenue.

 An ecommerce chargeback is a transaction made on an online store that is disputed by the buyer.
 The customer disputes a charge that they believe is invalid and the credit card company returns the fee, charging the retailer.
 As an ecommerce retailer, chargebacks cost you lost revenue and a small fee.

 A chargeback involves three parties: the customer, the retailer, and the processing bank.
 The cardholder reports a chargeback to the bank, and they return the payment to the customer.
 The bank then negotiates the dispute with the retailer, determining if the transaction was handled properly.

 After a chargeback dispute is filed from a bank, you as a retailer must provide details of the transaction to justify why the transaction was approved.
 The bank will provide details about the reason for the chargeback (often in the form of reason codes), and the retailer has a short window of time to respond to the bank and justify the chargeback.